BeaverTrap/mournsfolly/Story/Act-1/c. Scenario B - Following the Cart/Act 1 - The Ritual was not complete.md

+---
+title: The Ritual was not complete
+---

 This accelerates events and leaves the vampire, Walter Barstow, weakened.
 Without consecrated ground to rest during the day, he is forced to take up residence in one of the town’s neighborhoods.